“Microsoft's Surface Pro is the best 2-in-1 you can buy.”

 Microsoft touted the improved thermals in the new Surface Pro during its introduction, and it’s obvious that the company made some real gains this time around.
 Note that the Core m3 and i5 models are fanless, and will run completely silently, although we can’t attest to how well they’ll maintain speed before needing to throttle things down.

 Our review Surface Pro came equipped with a Samsung PM971 solid-state disk (SSD).
-Though it performed well, it’s not quite as fast as some other recent SSDs.
+It performed well, keeping up with most — but not all — competitive systems.

-As you can see from the Surface Pro’s CrystalDiskMark results, the machine’s SSD falls behind the Lenovo Yoga 720 13, which was equipped with Samsung’s faster PM961 M.2 SSD.
+As you can see from the Surface Pro’s CrystalDiskMark results, the machine’s SSD was fast and only fell behind the Lenovo Yoga 730 13, which was equipped with Samsung’s faster PM961 M.2 SSD.
 While the PM971 used in the Surface Pro is rated for read speeds up to 1,500 megabytes per second, our review units barely broke 1,000 MB/s.
 Write performance was a bit more competitive, at 971 MB/s.

 Microsoft added the option of somewhat faster integrated graphics to the Surface Pro, alongside the Intel Iris Plus Graphics 640 GPU that was included in our review unit.
 That choice promises improved performance in typical productivity work, it but doesn’t turn the Surface Pro into a highly-portable gaming machine.